iivanoo/covid-apps-observer/data/data_us/reports/resources/com.joinzoe.covid_zoe___2.4.0/report.md

 > The app is making a massive contribution to the fight against Covid-19, and on a day-to-day basis it works fine.
 The downside is that it breaks when it's updated.
 After the last three updates I've either been unable to login (despite getting a password reset), or the daily notifications have stopped.
 In all cases the only fix was to uninstall the updated app and reinstall from scratch.
 The update process needs more testing before new versions are released otherwise users will give up.<br> :date: __2021-02-09 15:06:18__

 > I can't report my vaccination on my profile !<br> :date: __2021-02-07 10:12:31__

-> Downloaded this.
-Suspected/documented Covid only had 'yes" answers.
-Left that as the answer was no and completed the other questions as 'no' except that I could count on someone IF I needed help.
-With those entirely correct answers, 'continue' button is not highlighted.
-Only highlights if you say yes to documented or suspected Covid.
-I thought this was a general app for all, not reliant on Covid contact.
-Am I doing something wrong?<br> :date: __2021-02-06 14:01:42__

-> Not easy to use.
-Finding how to report is poorly designed.
-No wonder you are short of 70+s.. its now improved now having problems editing vaccine type and batch<br> :date: __2021-02-06 13:02:10__

-> Completely useless, no longer reminds me every day 🙄 Lucky if I remember to use it once a month now 😆 and that's NOT an exaggeration!<br> :date: __2021-02-06 05:36:22__

-> Have uninstalled the app.
-Watched the recent webinar and wasn't impressed.
-BoJo and his Tory cronies will risk everyone's lives no matter what scientific advice is provided.<br> :date: __2021-02-05 00:10:13__

-> Never gave any info except for NI resident, so no good for me in Brighton<br> :date: __2021-02-02 19:59:56__

-> This should be such a simple little app.
-Why is it taking up 479 MB of my phone's storage??<br> :date: __2021-02-01 14:58:00__